Burnt Coat Harbor & Hockamock Head on Swan’s Island, Maine

 Tucked off to the side of we discovered a small cemetery with some rather old headstones.
 I have a thing for cemeteries.
 Nothing morbid – I just enjoy seeing the elaborate carvings and thinking about the lives of those that were here before.
 Maybe it is the genealogist in me:)

-Just past the cemetery, there was another mowed path leading down to the other side of the Hockamock Head peninsula that looked out over Toothacker Bay.
+Just past the cemetery, there was another mowed path leading down to the other side of the Hockamock Head Peninsula that looked out over Toothacker Bay.
 The view was postcard perfect!
 There were cattails, driftwood, and wildflowers growing along the berm before reaching the rocky shoreline.

 Above photos: Swan’s Island